Case study image

 Cooks, Business Account Managers and customers have been receptive to the moves, so they now plan to reduce the carbon impact of their meals even further by incorporating changes in practice across more schools and their care home sector.

-Craig Neale, Compliance Manager, recently spoke of Norse’s experiences of working on the project and using the Cool Food Pro carbon calculator.
+Craig Neale, Head of Catering, recently spoke of Norse’s experiences of working on the project and using the Cool Food Pro carbon calculator.

 Craig said,